microsoft/vstest-docs/docs/configure.md

 ### History
 In Test Platform V1 ExecutionThreadApartmentState property can be set from vstest.executionengine*.exe.config file.
 Default value is `STA`.
-The drawback with this is product code runs in MTA thread by default where as test code runs in STA thread and difficult to change the property value(may need Administration account).

 ### Behavior
-In Test platform V2 ExecutionThreadApartmentState property default value is `MTA` for all frameworks(.NET Framework, .NET Core).
-STA value is supported for .NET Framework.
+In Test platform V2 ExecutionThreadApartmentState property default value is `MTA` for .NET Core and `STA` for .NET Full. `STA` value is only supported for .NET Framework.
 Warning should be shown on trying to set value `STA` for .NET Core and UAP10.0 frameworks tests.